Academic IELTS Writing task 1 Sample 19 - Amount spent on six consumer goods in four European countries

 The chart gives information regarding the money spent on consumer goods namely photographic film, toys, CDs, perfumes, tennis racquets and personal stereos by 4 countries in Europe (Britain, France, Italy and Germany).
-The units are sold in pounds sterling.
+The units are in Pound Sterling.

-Overall, Britain, among all the other countries, spent most of their money in all the 6 consumer goods in contrast with Germany spending the least amount of money in all the goods.
-British also spent the highest amount of money to photographic film while France spent the least amount of money to tennis racquets.
+Overall, British, among the four countries, spent most of their money in all the 6 consumer goods in contrast with Germany spending the least amount for those products.
+British also spent the highest amount to purchase photographic films while France spent the least amount on tennis racquets.
 In terms of photographic film, Britain spent well above 170 thousand pounds.
-This is the highest money spent on any other consumer goods.
-France came in second spending more or less 165 thousand pounds.
-Italy and Germany compared to the 2 latter countries; spent around 150,000 and 145,000 respectively.
+This is the highest money spent on any consumer goods.
+France came in the second position in terms of their spending which was more or less 165 thousand.
+Italians and Germans compared to the two latter countries, spent around 150,000 and 145,000 respectively.
 Toys and CDs are the second and third most purchased by the 4 countries.